anumkhanit/anumkhanit/README.md

 # Soft & Hard Skills

 ### Written Communication
-I create tutorials/guides for a wide range of audiences.
+I create tutorials/guides and tech blogs for a wide range of audience.

 # Technical Skills